-Trying your hand at Christmas fern care indoor care, as well as growing Christmas fern outdoors, is a great way to enjoy unique interest year round.
-Let’s learn more about Christmas ferns and how to grow them inside and out.
+Trying your hand at Christmas fern indoor care, as well as growing Christmas fern outdoors, is a great way to enjoy unique interest year-round.
+Let's learn more about Christmas ferns and how to grow them inside and out.

 About Christmas Ferns

-Christmas fern (Polystichum acrostichoides) is a deciduous evergreen fern that grows in USDA plant hardiness zones 3-9.
+Christmas fern (Polystichum acrostichoides) is a deciduous evergreen fern that grows in USDA plant hardiness zones 3 through 9.
 This particular fern is known as a Christmas fern because some parts of the plant stay green all year long.
-Dark green leaves, or fronds, reach up to 3 feet long and 4 inches wide.
+Dark green leaves, or fronds, reach up to 3 feet (about 1 m.) long and 4 inches (10 cm.) wide.
 This plant brings color and interest to a garden when other plants are dormant.

 Growing Christmas Ferns